Elite Forces of Malaysia: Mointain and Cave Search and Rescue Team

-The Mountain and Cave Search and Rescue Team (MOCSAR), or Pasukan Mencari dan Menyelamat di Gunung dan Gua in Malay, is another elite unit under the Auxiliary Fire Brigade.
-Its area of operation is primarily limited to national forest reserves in Sarawak.
-Established on 12 July 2020, MOCSAR's creation was spurred by a tragic incident at a cave in Mulu National Park, where a flash flood claimed the lives of a Dutch tourist and his local guide in July 2020.
+The Mountain and Cave Search and Rescue Team (abbr.: MOCSAR; Pasukan Mencari dan Menyelamat di Gunung dan Gua) is a specialised unit under the PBB that operates primarily within the national forest reserves of Sarawak.
+The team was officially established on 12 July 2020.
+Its formation was accelerated by a 2019 incident in Mulu National Park, where a flash flood resulted in the deaths of a tourist and a local guide.

-The idea for such a unit had been proposed as early as 2017, following SAR training provided to Mulu National Park Rangers by FRDM's STORM unit, but it was not finalised until after the incident.
-MOCSAR recruits members from local communities near national forest reserves.
-As of 2024, the unit consists of 21 trained auxiliary firefighters.
+While the concept for MOCSAR had been proposed in 2017 following joint training between the STORM unit and Mulu National Park rangers, the unit was only formalised after the 2019 tragedy.
+MOCSAR draws its recruits from local communities residing near Sarawak's national forest reserves to leverage their indigenous knowledge of the landscape.
+As of 2024, the unit comprises 21 trained auxiliary firefighters.

-Other federal government agencies' elite forces
+Other federal government elite units

 Malaysian Prison Department

-The Malaysian Prison Department is a federal law enforcement agency under the Ministry of Home Affairs, tasked with overseeing all prisons in Malaysia, along with the majority of detention centres and drug rehabilitation facilities.
-Before Malaya's independence in 1957, the department operated under the federal police.
-Following independence, it became a separate government entity.
-In addition to its administrative and correctional roles, the department operates its own elite units, detailed below:
+Operating under the Ministry of Home Affairs, the Malaysian Prison Department is a federal law enforcement body responsible for managing prisons, detention centers, and drug rehabilitation facilities across the country.
+Historically, the department functioned as part of the federal police until Malaya gained independence in 1957, at which point it became an independent government entity.
+Beyond its standard correctional duties, the department maintains specialised tactical units.

-Swift Actions Troop
+Rapid Action Troops

-The Swift Actions Troop, commonly referred to by its Malay acronym TTC (Trup Tindakan Cepat), serves as the elite tactical unit of the Prison Department.
-Established on 3 October 2005, TTC specialises in close-quarters combat (CQC) and counterterrorism, receiving training at Malaysia's premier special operations centres such as the Special Warfare Training Centre (PULPAK) in Malacca and the 69 Commando Training Centre in Ulu Kinta.
+The Rapid Action Troops, known by its Malay acronym TTC (Terup Tindakan Cepat), is the department's primary elite tactical unit.
+Founded on 3 October 2005, the TTC focuses on close-quarters combat (CQC) and counter-terrorism.
+Its personnel undergo training at Malaysia's leading special operations facilities, including the Special Warfare Training Centre (PULPAK) in Malacca and the 69 Commando Training Centre in Ulu Kinta, Perak.